 After spending two relatively hectic days in Hanoi, we were all set to relax and unwind on a cruise on Ha Long Bay.

-Unfortunately, our journey didn’t exactly get off onto the right start.
-Signature Cruise, our cruise organisers, had over booked the boat and informed us of this mishap less than 24 hours before our check-in.
+Unfortunately, our journey didn’t exactly get off to the right start.
+Signature Cruise, our cruise organisers, had overbooked the boat and informed us of this mishap less than 24 hours before our check-in.
 Fortunately, they came through with a compromise solution for us – spend one night in the Family Suite (an upgrade) and the other in the Junior Suite (a downgrade).
 We took them up on the offer.